sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 # Add these to ~/bashrc
 ```
+Note: If you use the above proxy settings and you see "Internal Server" errors, then be sure to add the endpoint hostnames to the `NO_PROXY` env var.

 Note: If the system is behind an HTTP proxy, add the details in /etc/rhsm/rhsm.conf as follows (see: https://access.redhat.com/solutions/65300):